Eudorajab1/websaw-userguide/docs/source/getting_started.rst

         shell         Open a python shell with apps_folder's parent added to... version       Show versions and exit

-If not please refer to the ::ref:`installation_lable` section.
+If not please refer to the ::ref:`installation_label` section.

 The easiest way to do this is just copy the apps/scaffold folder or rename it to hello_world